Mark Pirie

 Mark Pirie (born 30 April 1974) is a New Zealand poet, writer, literary critic, anthologist, publisher, and editor.
 He is best known for his Generation X New Zealand anthology The NeXt Wave, which included an 8,000-word introduction (1998), the literary journals JAAM (Just Another Art Movement) and broadsheet, a book cover photo series of tributes to famous rock albums, and the small press HeadworX Publishers in Wellington, New Zealand.

 Life

+Pirie spent part of his childhood in San Francisco, 1977-1980, where he attended Town School for Boys.

+Pirie was educated at Wadestown School, Wellington College, and Victoria University of Wellington, where he completed a BA (Hons).
+He studied Theatre and Film and English.

-His thesis was on the New Zealand poet and editor Louis Johnson, a writer who shares similarities with Pirie's work.
+His MA thesis at the University of Otago was on the New Zealand poet and editor Louis Johnson, a writer who shares similarities with Pirie's work.

+He spent his career as an editor in the public service in Wellington, New Zealand.

+He helps co-organise the Poetry Archive of New Zealand Aotearoa since 2010, with Michael O'Leary and Dr Niel Wright and edits the newsletter.

+His grandfather Tom Lawn was a rugby player and coach.
+He represented Canterbury B in 1925 and played for the College Rifles RFC in Auckland 1926-1929 and coached North Shore Rugby Football Club in 1938 with All Black Bert Cooke.

 Publications

 Pirie has written or published over 100 titles listed in the National Library of New Zealand.
 Many are published under his own imprints HeadworX Publishers and The Night Press, Wellington or through the Earl of Seacliff Art Workshop in Paekākāriki.

 The main influences on his literary development were listening to popular music, blues and jazz at an early age.
 His poetry draws on film, music and pop culture elements.
+His work also covers sports like rugby, netball, football and cricket.

 Pirie's own published works include numerous collections or anthologies of poetry (one of them being a hand-made book The Bet: Poems in Memory of Jim Morrison - American Poet) and a novel in verse, TOM (2009).

+He emerged in the late 1990s, being featured by Alistair Paterson in Poetry NZ 16.
+Paterson wrote: "Mark Pirie, still in his early twenties, has to date exhibited a combination of commitment, determination, tenacity and literary ability that is rarely encountered in a writer so young."

+Critic Mark Houlahan wrote: "The pace of [Pirie's] composition must be Baxteresque, but Pirie avoids lyric excess at all costs.
+Urban irony is his stock in trade, across clipped short verse as well as long, Whitmanesque rants.
+The energy of his rhyming poems suggests an inspired Pakeha rapper."